aplatform64/aplatform64/docs/index.md

 chmod 0755 ap64
 ```

 - Run installation script with the default options.
-Curent user must have sudo privileges.
+Curent user must have root privilege with sudo.

 ```shell
 ./ap64 -i